harashkumar399-jpg/git_beginning/README.md

 # git_beginning
-This is my first git project.
+This is my first Git project.